-In casual American English, "The surfer caught a huge wave and rode it to the shore" sounds like "dhuh SUR-fer KAHT uh HYOOJ WAYV and ROHD iht tuh dhuh SHOR".
-Several things happen here, and the headline one is the Flap T Across Words: the T at the end of one word flaps into the vowel that starts the next.
+Americans pronounce "The surfer caught a huge wave and rode it to the shore" as "dhuh SUR-fer KAHT uh HYOOJ WAYV and ROHD iht tuh dhuh SHOR" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T Across Words — the T at the end of one word flaps into the vowel that starts the next.
+You'll hear it on caught and again on rode — how Americans glue words together so they sound like one phrase.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.